 How To Make An Ice Cream Cake

 This ice cream cake recipe starts with a 9"x5" loaf pan that's been lined with a piece of plastic wrap that's long enough to hang over the edges.
-This will allow you to easily lift the entire cake out of the pan once it's frozen solid.
+Don't skip this step, because this is what will allow you to easily lift the entire cake out of the pan once it's frozen solid.

 Next, line up 5 ice cream sandwiches on top of the ice cream layer.
 They will be a bit of a tight fit, but just press down firmly and they'll conform to the pan.